amoeba-rb/amoeba/README.md

 In this example, when a post is copied, amoeba will copy each all of a post's comments and will also copy each comment's ratings.

+### Has One Through

+Using the `has_one :through` association is simple, just be sure to enable amoeba on the each model with a `has_one` association and amoeba will automatically and recursively drill down, like so:

+    class Supplier < ActiveRecord::Base
+      has_one :account
+      has_one :history, :through => :account

+      amoeba do
+        enable
+      end
+    end

+    class Account < ActiveRecord::Base
+      belongs_to :supplier
+      has_one :history

+      amoeba do
+        enable
+      end
+    end

+    class History < ActiveRecord::Base
+      belongs_to :account
+    end

+### Has Many Through

+Copying `has_many :through` associations work automatically.
+They perform the copy in the same way as the `has_and_belongs_to_many` association, meaning the actual child records are not copied, but rather the associations are simply maintained.
+You can add some field preprocessors to the middle model if you like but this is not strictly necessary:

+    class Assembly < ActiveRecord::Base
+      has_many :manifests
+      has_many :parts, :through => :manifests

+      amoeba do
+        enable
+      end
+    end

+    class Manifest < ActiveRecord::Base
+      belongs_to :assembly
+      belongs_to :part

+      amoeba do
+        prefix :notes => "Copy of "
+      end
+    end

+    class Part < ActiveRecord::Base
+      has_many :manifests
+      has_many :assemblies, :through => :manifests

+      amoeba do
+        enable
+      end
+    end

 ### On The Fly Configuration